mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-4_AJAX-request-with-JQuery.md

 ## Usage

-So if you have follow the step 1 with our documentation, you have to rebuild the static container's image and make a new container.
+If you have follow the step 1 with our documentation, you have to rebuild the static container's image and make a new container.

-Than you can go on http://demo.res.ch:8080/ and see that you have a joke on your screen.
+Then you can go on http://demo.res.ch:8080/ and see that you have a joke on your screen.
 Furthermore, this joke will change every six seconds.